OpenSILEX/docs-community-dev/docs/localInstallation.md

 #### Configuration Files

-This section isn't necessary doing with netbeans.
-If netbeans running slowly on your pc you can use a classical text editor (nano, vim, gedit...) to edit configuration files.
+You don't need to edit your configuration files specifically with netbeans, you can use a classical text editor (nano, vim, gedit...) to edit them.

 Maven profiles are used to generate war file with different configurations